LeviBloch/FillMeIn/README.md

 # FillMeIn
- A novel app for intercepting incoming text messages, converting them to morse code, then delivering them to the user via a Personal Electronic Network-Interfacing Stimulator.
+ A novel app for intercepting incoming text messages, converting them to morse code, then delivering them to the user via a Personal Electronic Network-Interfacing Stimulator (PENIS).